 Last spring when I wrote about my first experiences with barre, I was already a devotee.
-Those first classes worked a miracle on me.
+So do barre classes work?.
 Did 10-20 sessions transform my body?
 Well, not directly or immediately.
 But a month or so of showing up at the Pure Barre studio marked the first time in my life that I did not dread exercising.
-Twenty classes led to 30 then 40.
+Twenty classes led to to 30 classes then 40.
 If you read the title of this post, then you know I made it to 100, which was a MAJOR milestone for me.

 To recap my previous barre post, prior to trying barre I was not an exercise person.
 In high school I exercised on and off to early-90s classics like Cindy Crawford’s Shape Your Body video.
 In college the random exercise routine I sometimes implemented could not undo the damage of eating too much too often.
 After college and in my early married years (which, incidentally, were one in the same since I was practically 12 on my wedding day) I belonged to a gym but rarely went there so I cancelled the membership.